Nursery 2021 - 2022

 Your child will bring home a story book to share at home each week on a Thursday in a school book bag.
 Please return this on a Tuesday so that we can change books ready for the Thursday.
 Books returned to school will be quarantined for a week long period before they are reissued to another child.

-We have PE sessions on a Monday so you can come into school wearing your PE kit and trainers/pumps and stay in those clothes for the full session/day depending on which hours your child does.
+We will be having PE sessions (time to be arranged) so you can come into school wearing your PE kit and trainers/pumps and stay in those clothes for the full session/day depending on which hours your child does.

 Water bottles should be brought into school each day and marked with your child's name.